Please see below full details about the BHBIA Board, what's involved, detailed description of the role.

 The Board consists of 10 people elected by the members of the Association - five from companies in the Industry Division and five from companies in the Agencies and Consultancies Division (including Personal members).

-Board members all work full time in healthcare business intelligence roles but have the support of their organisations to commit time and energy to BHBIA initiatives in addition to their day jobs.
+Board members all work in other healthcare business intelligence roles but have the support of their organisations to commit time and energy to BHBIA initiatives in addition to their day jobs.

-Most Board members are in senior business intelligence roles (industry department head or agency director level or above) but applications from across the spectrum of our membership are welcomed as it is recognised that all committee members have something different to contribute.
+Most Board members are in senior business intelligence roles (industry department head or agency director level or above) but nominations from across the spectrum of our membership are welcomed as we recognise that all BHBIA members have something different to contribute.

 What's involved in being on the Board of Directors?